Late-season purpling in sorghum

 The symptoms are typically seen in the upper stem and leaves, close to the head (Figure 1).
 Less frequently, the symptoms occur in lower sections of the stems.
-Purpling sometimes is found in sorghum heads when there is poor grain formation and stressful weather conditions around flowering, followed by a release of the stress (favorable weather during grain filling).
+Purpling sometimes is found in sorghum heads when there is poor grain formation and when there have been stressful weather conditions around flowering, followed by a release of the stress (favorable weather during grain filling).

-Figure 1.
+Figure 2.
 Reddish-purple sorghum plants during the grain-filling period.
-Photo by Ignacio A. Ciampitti, K-State Research and Extension.
+Photo by Ignacio Ciampitti, K-State Research and Extension.

 Remember to continue scouting your acres for early identification of any potential problem affecting your crops before harvest time.